Kramer vs. Kramer: Controversy

 Hoffman has been widely reported to have harassed Streep during the making of the film, and the two had a contentious working relationship.
 In a 1979 Time magazine interview, Streep claimed that Hoffman groped her breast on their first meeting, although a representative for Streep said the article was not "an accurate rendering of that meeting".
 When Streep advocated portraying Joanna as more sympathetic and vulnerable than she was written, she received pushback from Hoffman.
-Such was his commitment to method acting, he would hurl insults and obscenities at Streep, taunt her with the name of her recently deceased fiancé, John Cazale, claiming it was designed to draw a better performance from her.
-He famously shattered a wine glass against the wall without telling her (although he did inform the cameraman beforehand), sending glass shards into her hair.
-Her response was, "Next time you do that, I'd appreciate you letting me know."
+According to one unauthorized biography of Streep, such was Hoffman's commitment to method acting, he would hurl insults and obscenities at Streep, taunt her with the name of her recently deceased fiancé, John Cazale, saying it was designed to draw a better performance from her.

+In a tense restaurant scene, he famously shattered his wine glass against the wall without telling her beforehand (only informing the cameraman beforehand to keep shooting, so the moment would be captured on film and her reaction would be genuine), sending glass shards into her hair; she confronted him immediately afterward for frightening her so badly.
+She said: "Next time you do that, I'd appreciate you letting me know."
 In 2018, Streep claimed that Hoffman slapped her hard without warning while filming a scene.
 "This was my first film, and it was my first take in my first film, and he just slapped me.
 And you see it in the film.
 It was overstepping."